Forschungszentrum Jülich: Corporate structure

-Forschungszentrum Jülich is a limited liability company (GmbH) with the following company bodies: Partners’ Meeting, Supervisory Board, and Board of Directors.
-The Partners’ Meeting comprises representatives of the German federal government and state government of North Rhine-Westphalia.
+Forschungszentrum Jülich is a limited liability company (GmbH) with the following company bodies: Partners' Meeting, Supervisory Board, and Board of Directors.
+The Partners' Meeting comprises representatives of the German federal government and state government of North Rhine-Westphalia.
 The chair of the board of directors is Wolfgang Marquardt, who has been in office since 1 July 2014.
 The other members of the Board of Directors are – as of October 2021 – Karsten Beneke (vice-chair since 2011), Astrid Lambrecht (since 2021), and Frauke Melchior (since 2021).
-FZJ’s committees are the Scientific Advisory Council and the Scientific and Technical Council (WTR).
+FZJ's committees are the Scientific Advisory Council and the Scientific and Technical Council (WTR).

 Finances

-The annual budget of Forschungszentrum Jülich is approximately €800 million.
-Of this, 55% is institutional funding from the German federal government and the state of North Rhine-Westphalia, and 45% is external funding.
+The annual budget of Forschungszentrum Jülich was approximately €948 million in 2022.
+Of this, 48% was institutional funding from the German federal government and the state of North Rhine-Westphalia and 52% was external funding.
 External funding comprises international (EU) and national (federal and state government, DFG, and other) project funding, R&D and infrastructure services (contracts), as well as project management on behalf of the Federal Republic of Germany and the federal state of North Rhine-Westphalia.

 Employees

-Forschungszentrum Jülich has 6,796 employees (as of Dec.
-2020).
+Forschungszentrum Jülich has 6,796 employees (as of December 2020).
 Almost 2,700 of these employees are scientists, and of these scientists 850 are doctoral researchers.
 The scientists work in the natural, life, and engineering sciences in the fields of information, energy, and bioeconomy.
 Around 867 people work in the administration and service areas; 1,380 individuals work for Project Management Jülich; and 500 employees are classed as technical employees.
 FZJ also has more than 300 vocational trainees and students on placement in 23 different professions.
 In 2020, 672 visiting scientists from 62 countries were conducting research at Jülich.